 This could be particularly true for employees in workspaces located far away from a telecommunications room, which may be negatively impacted by distance with broadband internet.

 For businesses with a high need for data transmission, it's relatively easy to "hit the cap" on your cable internet bandwidth.
 While fiber-optic internet for business is not truly unlimited, the bandwidth availability is significantly higher, and speed does not decrease as bandwidth demands increase.
 The following user activities can place particularly high demands on business bandwidth:

 - Streaming high definition video (example: training video)

 - Cloud Applications

 Signs of low bandwidth availability can include slow speeds, delays, and pixelated video quality.

-If your current Internet connection is not sufficient to support your company's legitimate bandwidth demands for telephone service via SIP trunking, video conferencing or accessing cloud applications, you could significantly benefit from an upgrade to fiber-optic Internet connectivity.
+Suppose your current Internet connection is insufficient to support your company's legitimate bandwidth demands for telephone service via SIP trunking, video conferencing, or accessing cloud applications.
+In that case, you could significantly benefit from an upgrade to fiber-optic Internet connectivity.

 6. Symmetric Speed

 "Symmetric speed" is a term used to refer to equal upload and download times on an internet connection.
 With fiber internet, your employees can benefit from equal upload and download times.